German citizens' assembly calls for concrete climate action ahead of election | DW | 24.06.2021

 The result is a catalog of recommendations to the federal government.

 In the energy sector, most of the assembly voted for a coal phaseout by 2030.
 The government's 2038 deadline would see emissions shoot past its own targets.
-The assembly also voted to make the step-by-step installation of photovoltaic panels on roofs compulsory from 2022.
+The assembly also voted to make the installation of photovoltaic panels on roofs compulsory, starting with new buildings in 2022.

 By 2035, they suggest all electricity in Germany would have to come from green sources and that citizens should be granted the right to get electricity from renewable sources more cheaply than from oil, coal or gas.
 Oil-fired heating systems in new buildings would be banned and the installation of solar-powered systems made compulsory.